-May we all return to the fullness of ourselves our souls our promise to ourselves
+May we all return to the fullness of our souls, our promise to ourselves.
+Thank you.

 A huge thanks for the wonderful impact you have had on mum’s life and ours.